ydalosa/sylvain69780.github.io/_posts/2021-09-10-notes-about-ligthing.md

 title: "Notes about ligthing"
 tags: shadertoy
 ---
-# Some notes for nice ligthing effects

-Again, I'am not a professional graphic programmer, the goal here is to have fun !

-Ray marching is fun, and allows to use the signed distance function of the scene for many nice lighing effects.

-The lighting topic is huge, hopefully this will help you to find some usefull information in the links I profide here.

-Don't take it too seriously, just pick up some nice ideas for your next shader !

 # Ambiant lighing

 It's just a color the material has assigned when there is no lighting at all.